LibreQoE/LibreQoS/docs/v1.5/Quickstart/configuration.md

 Note: If you find that traffic is not being shaped when it should, please make sure to swap the interface order and restart lqosd as well as lqos_scheduler with ```sudo systemctl restart lqosd lqos_scheduler```.

+After changing any part of `/etc/lqos.conf` it is highly recommended to always restart lqosd, using `sudo systemctl restart lqosd`.
+This re-parses any new values in lqos.conf, making those new values accessible to both the Rust and Python sides of the code.

 ### Integrations

 Learn more about [configuring integrations here](../TechnicalDocs/integrations.md).